BradUrbiz/flappy-bird-ai/README.md

 - NEAT Config file is for configuration that is used in Neat Bird, it is needed to run NEAT Bird
 - Neat Bird file has genetic algorithm, and is the main thing

+Credit to original creator of Flappy Bird: Dong Nguyen

 THANKS!